All Episodes

 Oh, well, okay, yes.

-Well, it is, it is why elections matter.
+Well, it is why elections matter.

-Five and a half years of his eight-year two-term presidency, and this is the first nomination.
+But I mean, we're into Bush's fifth year now, five and a half years of his eight-year two-term presidency, and this is the first nomination.

-And I I'm telling you, most people in this country are going more batty over this than a presidential race.
+And I'm telling you, most people in this country are going more batty over this than a presidential race.

-You wait till you see this get ginned up, folks, once the nomination is named and the nominee is named, you you're gonna you're gonna see this because the the Libs are trying to institutionalize liberalism in the courts.
+Once the nomination is named and their nominee is named, you're going to see this because the libs are trying to institutionalize liberalism in the courts.

-That's why it matters to them uh so much, and it it's it's this is more important in a presidential race to them.
+And this is more important than a presidential race to them.

 They will take losing the White House in order to keep court.